saegl5/check_student_loans_course_material/latest.md

 # Part 1 – **NO** app

-**Directions: please answer the following questions WITHOUT using the app.**
+**Directions: Please answer the following questions WITHOUT using the app.**

 1. What is your yearly cost of tuition? (excluding fees)